Overview of app management and governance in Teams admin center

 Sign in to the Teams admin center and access Teams Apps > Permission policies.
 In GCCH environment, access https://admin.gov.teams.microsoft.us and in DoD environment, access https://admin.dod.teams.microsoft.us.

 Select Org-wide app settings.
 Under Blocked apps, add the apps you want to block across your organization.
 All third-party apps are added to this list by default.
-A blocked app is not available to any user, regardless of app policies.
+A blocked app isn't available to any user, regardless of app policies.

 Select Save for org-wide app settings to take effect.